Setup on Windows¶

 command will not work in the command line window.

-Open the folder where you extracted the novelWriter source, and double-click the file named
+After you’ve got the folder where you want it, open it and double-click the file named

-setup_windows.bat.
-This should open a command line window and run the setup script to install
+windows_install.bat.
+This will open a command line window and run the setup script to install

 dependencies, and add desktop and start menu icons.